-Our water system violated this drinking water standard over the past year.
-Even though this was not an emergency, as our customers, you have a right to know what happened and what we did to correct this situation.
+The Pittsburgh Water and Sewer Authority (PWSA) water system violated two drinking water standards over the past year.
+Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 4th quarter monitoring we failed to ensure all 12 sites were collected and reported and therefore cannot be sure of the quality of our drinking water during that time.
+During the month of July 2016, we failed to collect the required 210 total coliform samples.
+We collected 205, instead of 210 that month; therefore, we cannot fully confirm the quality of our drinking water during that time.
+PWSA collected the required number of samples the following month of August 2016 and found total coliform levels to be within acceptable range.